The easiest dessert recipe you can ‘wow’ your guests with and have prepared hours before they even arrive…

 - (see post for variations)

-- 1. In four glasses, place 1 tablespoon of berries in each and arrange 3-4 cubes of cake on top of the berries in each glass.
+- 2. Place 1 tablespoon of berries in each glass and arrange 3-4 cubes of cake on top of the berries.
 Drizzle 1 tablespoon of berry juice/liquid on top of the cake.

-- 2. Spoon 1 tablespoon of chocolate yoghurt on top of the berry juice, then add more cake, berries, and juice.
+- 3. Spoon 1 tablespoon of yoghurt-cream mixture on top of the berry juice, then add more cake, berries and juice.

 - 3. Repeat this process until you reach the top of the glass.
-Whip the cream and vanilla together until soft peaks form and spoon on top of each glass.
-Decorate each trifle glass with fresh berries and extra berry juice.
+Decorate each trifle glass with fresh berries and extra berry juice or sprinkle sifted cocoa powder on top.
 Serve straight away or cover and refrigerate until ready to serve.

 - * Mini trifles can be prepared up to 24 hours in advance.